ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 **Input**: The user holds a dog / a cat / a dog or cat image in front of the Camera.

 **Process**:
-- The Camera continuously captures the visual data before it into images, then sends them to the Detection Model for pet detection.
+- The Camera continuously captures the visual data before it into images, then sends them to the Application in the Sensor Node for further processing.
-- Upon successfully detecting pet(s) in any of the captured images, the Detection Model proceeds to classify the pet(s) and shares both the pet image and detection results with the Courier.
-- Next, the Courier sends the pet image and detection results to the Kubernetes Service `restapi-svc` on the cluster.
+- In the Application, the Detection Model carries out pet detection constantly on the continuous stream of input images.
+Upon successful pet detection in any of the input images, that image and the corresponding detection results are forwarded to the Packager, which then packs these data in a JSON file and sends it to the Compressor.
+There, the data are zipped before being sent by the Network to the Kubernetes Service `restapi-svc` on the cluster.
 - `restapi-svc` then forwards these data to one of the REST API Pods running on one of the worker nodes.
 - The REST API Pod receiving the data creates a notification from them and sends it to the TNB.
 - Lastly, the TNB notifies the user about the pet image and detection results on Telegram.